oracle/graal/docs/reference-manual/native-image/guides/guides.md

 # Native Image User Guides

-These guides are to help developers get started with GraalVM Native Image, acquaint them with the available features, and describe potential usage scenarios.
+These guides help developers get started with GraalVM Native Image, acquaint them with available features, and describe potential usage scenarios.
 Here you will learn how to:

 - [Access Environment Variables](access-environment-variables.md)